vrathikshenoy/grad_cam/README.md

-# Grad-CAM: Visual Explanations for Chest X-Ray Pneumonia Detection
+# Brain Tumor Detection with Grad-CAM & Grad-CAM++ Visualization

-A deep learning project implementing Gradient-weighted Class Activation Mapping (Grad-CAM) for explainable AI in medical imaging, specifically for pneumonia detection from chest X-rays with synthetic data augmentation.
+A deep learning project implementing Grad-CAM and Grad-CAM++ for explainable AI in medical imaging, specifically for detecting brain tumors and visualizing which regions of medical images the CNN focuses on when making predictions.

 ## 📋 Table of Contents